clajiness/bridgarr/README.md

 - Optional bridged Torznab search and download proxying through Bridgarr
 - Proxy activity, sync run history, dashboard health summaries, and live page refreshes where operational state can change in the background
+- Read-only Solid Queue operations with worker and job-state counts, retained history, and past and future recurring-run tables

 OIDC, multi-user permissions, and deeper production hardening are still future work.
 Use HTTPS through a trusted reverse proxy before exposing Bridgarr outside